Cyberflix-Media/Cyberflix-Docs/docs/about/terms-and-conditions.md

 Applications must be completed in full and all questions must be answered thoughtfully.
 A poor submission will require resubmittal of a new application.
 If an application if failed to be submitted by the end of an application window, they're application will be rejected.

 Application windows do not have a set schedule or have any specific length.
 They can be started and ended at anytime.
 Members may not refer prospective applicants to the application outside of an application window.
 Members also cannot ask BobDaGecko for an application to share or for appeals.

+Upon acceptance of an application, an invite link will be sent to the email address defined in the application.
+This membership is only valid for the single user who submitted the application.
+See Memberships.

+## Memberships
+As defined, a member is any user who has completed an accepted application and created an account.
+Members recieve full access to the entirety of the media center.
+The Cyberflix Media Center holds an open access policy of free and unrestricted access the Cyberflix libraries.

+Members recieve no heirarchical status as apart of the open access policy.
+Any donations to Cyberflix Media will not result in any benifits at this time due to this.
+BobDaGecko is the only admministrator and no member has any moderation permissions.

+### Access policy
+Memberships are only granted to individual users who submitted an accepted application.
+Account sharing is strictly prohibited.
+Account access is activly logged and tracked to enforce this policy.
+This is to limit the load on the server and to balance the expierince for all users.
+Any member found to infringe on this policy will be referred for administrative action.

+Screen sharing is permitted and mutiple users may use a member account to watch content as long as a singular screen is used.

+### The Cyberflix Bug Testing Taskforce
+The Cyberflix Bug Testing Taskforce (CFBTTF) is the beta testing team for Cyberflix.
+Members of this team are required to be active members and may be called upon at anytime to help with testing new or exsisting functions of the Cyberflix Media Center.

+CFBTTF members hold no administrative authority over any members or users, however they are authorized to offer techical support to members who may need it.

+### Special Access Accounts
+Special Access Accounts are accounts that are used and created for mutiple administrative functions and for special use.
+Members have the ability to request special access accounts.
+These accounts are limited only to Jellyfin and are only temporary.

+Special Access Accounts can be requested on behalf of Members for the following reasons:
+ - To test out Media Center functions
+ - To give temporary access to a friend or family member
+ - For another authorized reason

+ Special Access Accounts have to be authorized by BobDaGecko.
+Special Access Accounts are not to be abused and abuse can result in admistrative action.
+Special Access Accounts can be created and destroyed for any reason at any time by the user or BobDaGecko.

 ## Failure to Comply
 If an member applicant does not accept these terms and conditions they're application will be rejected immediately.
 See Applications.
 Failure to abide by these Terms and Conditions or any rules defined elsewhere in the Media Center may resulte in consuquences.